Katalam/ludum-dare-54/readme.md

 Once finished installing the development enviroment install project-specific dependencies with `npm install`.
 Then start the development server with `npm start`.
 This should compile the project and open a browser serving the current state of the project continiously, even when you change the source code.

-## Files to edit

-When using this project as a starter for your own game you probably want to edit the following files:

-- [package.json](./package.json): The entrypoint to the project for `npm` containing basic project information.
-- [index.ts](./src/index.ts): The main typescript file containing most of the code.
-- [index.html](./src/index.html): The main HTML file containing title and author.

 ## License